 The course has already started, can I still register?
 Courses that have fixed dates are flexible and you can register anytime during the first week of the course.
 You may register for Self-Paced Courses at anytime and you will be enrolled in the course within 24 hours.

-How do I know if Idioma Education's PDP certificates will be approved by the Massachusetts Department of Elementary and Secondary Education (DESE)?
-Idioma Education & Consulting LLC is an approved provider of Curriculum and Instruction-General, Data & Assessment, English Language Learners, Foreign Languages, and Instructional Technology/Digital Literacy, Leadership and Administration, Mathematics, Special Education-General, Digital Literacy and Computer Science, and the SEI Educator and Administrator Endorsements in the state of Massachusetts and is registered with the DESE as one of MA Registered Professional Development Providers.
+How do I know if Idioma Education's Professional Development certificates will be approved by the state?
+Idioma Education & Consulting LLC is an approved provider of Curriculum and Instruction-General, Data & Assessment, English Language Learners, Foreign Languages, and Instructional Technology/Digital Literacy, Leadership and Administration, Mathematics, Special Education-General, Digital Literacy and Computer Science, and the SEI Educator and Administrator Endorsements in the state of Massachusetts.
+Idioma is also an approved provider in Pennsylvania and New York state.
+Our partnership with CEII in Illinois allows us to offer CPDUs.
+Links to the approvals are available on each of the state pages.
 It is the responsibility of the registered student to seek supervisor approval and endorsement for professional development activities prior to registering for a course.